Genocide definitions: Legal definition of genocide

-The 1948 Genocide Convention defines genocide as any of five 'acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group'.
+The 1948 Genocide Convention defines genocide as any of five "acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group".
 The acts in question include killing members of the group, causing them serious bodily or mental harm, imposing living conditions intended to destroy the group, preventing births, and forcibly transferring children out of the group.
 Genocide is a crime of special intent (dolus specialis); it is carried out deliberately, with victims targeted based on real or perceived membership in a protected group.

+The Genocide Convention's words "in whole or in part" were interpreted by the International Court of Justice in 2007 as follows:

+[S]ince the object and purpose of the Convention as a whole is to prevent the intentional destruction of groups, the part targeted must be significant enough to have an impact on the group as a whole.

+United States law also addresses this point.
+The 1987 statute implementing the Genocide Convention says that the words "in part" mean "in substantial part" and furthermore:

+[T]he term "substantial part" means a part of a group of such numerical significance that the destruction or loss of that part would cause the destruction of the group as a viable entity within the nation of which such group is a part.

-The genocides recognised under the 1948 legal definition that led to trials in international criminal tribunals are the Cambodian genocide, the Rwandan genocide, and the Srebrenica massacre.
+The genocides recognized under the 1948 legal definition that led to trials in international criminal tribunals are the Cambodian genocide, the Rwandan genocide, and the Srebrenica massacre.
+But, the International Court of Justice has never held a state liable for genocide.
+There has been scholarly advocacy for expanding or reinforcing the concept of genocide, while others adhere to the original meaning under the Genocide Convention.